 Article 3 – Membership

-3.1 All students, members of the faculty, and members of staff at either Brighton and Sussex Medical School or Brighton and Sussex University Hospitals Trust are eligible to become members of the Society.
+3.1 All students, members of the faculty, and members of staff at either Brighton and Sussex Medical School or University Hospitals Sussex NHS Foundation Trust are eligible to become members of the Society.

 3.2 Membership of the society is on an opt-out basis by BSMS students.
 There is no charge for this society.